Which AI model shall we chose?

 Models for data analysis

-For data-analysis projects, the recommended approach is:
+For data-analysis projects, my current recommended approach is: paid Claude.

 Research & Writing